Slemon30/Diabetes-Prediction-Model-using-Logistic-Regression/README.md

 2. Developing personalized treatment plans for patients based on their medical history.
 3. Exploring the relationships between medical and demographic factors and diabetes prevalence.

+### **Tech Used**

+Python: Core programming language used for data analysis and model implementation.

+#### ***Libraries and Frameworks:***

+1. NumPy: For efficient numerical computations and array manipulations.
+2. Pandas: For data cleaning, manipulation, and exploratory data analysis.
+3. Matplotlib: For visualizing the dataset and plotting key insights.
+4. Scikit-learn (sklearn): For implementing the Logistic Regression model and evaluating performance metrics.

 ### **Model Overview**